Ishtar (singer): Solo career

 Ishtar's third album, Je Sais D'où Je Viens (I know where I come from) was released in November 2005.
 This time the music was still Oriental pop, however much less dance.
 More hip hop-type beats were stirred in with the Arabic music.
 Most of the songs were sung in Arabic, four were sung in French, and a few in English, while Spanish and Hebrew could be found throughout the album.
 Again she found dance success with such singles as Habibi (Sawah), which for the first time in her career featured a rapper JMI Sissoko.

 Shortly after a greatest hits CD, The Alabina Years, was released, featuring a mix of Ishtar's solo hits, her Alabina hits, and some new English tracks as well.

-Ishtar currently lives in France and is working on promoting her album "Best Of".

-In 2005, Ishtar released her fifth album, which was recorded in Paris, New-York and Turkey, In this album, Ishtar adapted Arabic music from her childhood with various strains of Spanish and Western Pop music and featuring the artist Jimmy Sissoko.

-After this album, she decided to take a break to give birth to her twins in 2007.

-In 2009, she recorded the song 'Yahad' in duet with Kobi Peretz, which was awarded as 'Song of the Year' (Diamond Award) at the Big Apple Music Awards in New York.

-In 2012, she released new album called "7".
-The album contains 12 songs including the first single "Mi Amor".
-In the same year, the Israeli film The Ballad of the Weeping Spring featured her in a dramatic role, and as a performer in the title song.